-On the other hand, these cameras are not suitable for professional-quality videography involving action scenes or stunts, as these videos will often come out blurry.
+On the other hand, these cameras are unsuitable for professional-quality videography involving action scenes or stunts, as these videos will often come out blurry.

 The Nikon D3500 and D5600 come with standard Nikon F mount lenses.
-However, several lenses are available for purchase that are compatible with both the D3500 and the D5600 should you choose to upgrade.
+However, if you choose to upgrade, several lenses are available for purchase that are compatible with both the D3500 and the D5600.
 Another thing to note is that these DSLR cameras both lack sensor-based image stabilization.
 However, the good news is that you can choose from over 100 compatible lenses to provide this image stabilization.

-When purchasing a DSLR camera, know that plenty of lenses are available on the market, each with its own features to improve picture and video quality.
+When purchasing a DSLR camera, know that plenty of lenses are available on the market, each with features that improve picture and video quality.
 A good lens should be able to provide enhanced picture zooming without affecting the image’s sharpness.
-With a bit of research, you will be able to customize your camera according to your preferences.
+With some research, you can customize your camera according to your preferences.

 Differences Between the Nikon D5600 and Nikon D3500